 A/B testing = Split testing

-Split testing is a method of conducting controlled, randomized experiments with the goal of improving a website metric (such as increasing your click-through rate or number of conversions).
+Split testing is a method of conducting controlled, randomised experiments to improve a website metric (such as increasing your click-through rate or number of conversions).

 Marketing